acm-uiuc/til/_til/vim/coerce-the-current-filetype.md

+---
-# Coerce The Current Filetype
+title: Coerce The Current Filetype
+category: vim
+---

 If Vim doesn't recognize the filetype of the currently edited file, I can tell Vim what filetype to use.
 Consider, for instance, that I have a draft